 To get more technical, the cuticles are super tight or don’t lift easily.
 In turn, the product usually just sits on top of the hair and will take forever to dry.

 Normal porosity hair has the least amount of excess maintenance because the cuticle layers are raised just enough to allow moisture to enter into the hair.
 High porosity hair is usually damaged hair that has holes and a limited amount of protein.

 To test your porosity level, it is recommended to conduct a porosity test.
-All you need is a clear glass of warm water.
+All you need is a clear glass of room temperature water.

 Take a strand or two of your freshly washed hair and place it into the water.
-After about 2-4 minutes, take a look at the strands.
+After 5 minutes, take a look at the strands.

 If the hair floats, then you have low porosity hair because water is not coming in.
 If it floats for a little bit then starts to sink, then you have normal porosity hair.